nathan-osman/nitroshare-cmake/README.md

 ## NitroShare CMake Macros

-A collection of CMake macros that simplify the creation of the cross-platform libraries that comprise the NitroShare project.
+A collection of CMake macros and functions that simplify the creation of the cross-platform executables and libraries that comprise the NitroShare project.

+### Installation

+[TODO]